equodev/eclipse-ai-example/README.md

 ### GPT-4

 The demos above are all using GPT-3.5 which is free.
-GPT-4 is much more powerful, but API access is currently gated behind a long waitlist.
+GPT-4 is much more powerful, but API access is currently gated behind a waitlist.
 Luckily, if you subscribe to [ChatGPT Plus](https://chat.openai.com/) for $20 per month, you get GPT-4 access within the web interface right away.
 The demos above use the web interface, so you can use GPT-4 for coding tasks without sitting on a waitlist.

 ### Prompt engineering